groupdocs-translation-cloud/groupdocs-translation-cloud-go/docs/MarkdownFileRequest.md

 ### NewMarkdownFileRequest

-`func NewMarkdownFileRequest(sourceLanguage string, targetLanguages []string, outputFormat string, ) *MarkdownFileRequest`
+`func NewMarkdownFileRequest(sourceLanguage string, targetLanguages []string, url string, outputFormat string, ) *MarkdownFileRequest`

 NewMarkdownFileRequest instantiates a new MarkdownFileRequest object This constructor will assign default values to properties that have it defined,